tahir-hassan/PSStow/README.md

 This PowerShell module provides the ability to stow away an item, and to then unstow that item.
 By "stowing", we mean moving the item away for safekeeping, and then to unstow means to restore it to its original location.

 In some networked environments, there is a size limit on your `USERPROFILE` directory.
-You can keep its size down by stowing directories when you log off and then unstow these directories when you log on.
+You can keep its size down by stowing directories before you log off and then unstow these directories after you log in.

 ## Installation